John R. Williams: Political life

 After the end of the war, Williams was appointed Associate Justice of the County Court for Michigan in 1815.
 He went on to serve as a County Commissioner and Adjutant General of the Territory, and at his death was the senior Major General of the state militia.
 In 1824, Williams wrote the City Charter and served as the first official mayor of the City of Detroit.
 He was also elected and served as the fourth and thirteenth mayor in 1830 and 1844–1846, respectively.
 Besides serving as mayor, Williams was a landowner, merchant, and bank president during his lifetime.
 He served as one of the first trustees of the University of Michigan, was president of the Detroit Board of Education, and was a delegate to the first Michigan Constitutional Convention.
 In 1831, Willams and Joseph Campau started the Democratic Free Press newspaper, which became the Detroit Free Press.

 Mary died on January 18, 1830.
 Williams died at the age of seventy-two on October 20, 1854.
 He is interred at Elmwood Cemetery in Detroit.

+Legacy

 Today, a street in metropolitan Detroit bears his name.
 "John R" Street was named while John R. Williams was still living, which is atypical to the way most roads obtain their name.
 In fact, Williams gave the road its name himself.